socadk/design-practice-repository/contributing/CONTRIBUTING.md

 * Feel free to create GitHub [issues](https://github.com/socadk/design-practice-repository/issues).
     * Have a look at the ones labelled with "help wanted".
 * Submit pull requests. <!-- TODO (v2) provide a template, example: <https://github.com/JabRef/jabref/blob/master/.github/PULL_REQUEST_TEMPLATE.md> -->
-    * If you do so, we assume that you own the IP you submit, agree to open source it under the license of this repository and therefore comply with this [Developer Certificate of Origin](https://developercertificate.org/).
+    * If you do so, we assume that you own the IP you submit, agree to open source it under the license of this repository, and therefore comply with this [Developer Certificate of Origin](https://developercertificate.org/).
-    * There are templates for [artifact](DPR-ArtifactTemplate.md), [activity](DPR-ActivityTemplate.md) and [role](DPR-RoleTemplate.md) descriptions.
+    * There are templates for [artifact](DPR-ArtifactTemplate.md), [activity](DPR-ActivityTemplate.md), and [role](DPR-RoleTemplate.md) descriptions.
 * [Contact us](https://ozimmer.ch/about/) to discuss collaboration and integration opportunities.

 <!-- TODO (v2.1): Please review our contribution rules/code of conduct upfront.
 Thank you! -->